CiscoDevNet/terraform-provider-mso/website/docs/r/service_device_cluster.html.markdown

 ## Attribute Reference ##

-* `uuid` - The UUID of the Service Device Cluster.
+* `uuid` - The NDO UUID of the Service Device Cluster.
-* `id` - The unique identifier of the Service Device Cluster in the template.
+* `id` - The terraform identifier of the Service Device Cluster in the template.

 ## Importing ##